-Emily Young is foremost a teacher educator, having led undergraduate, postgraduate and professional development programs in sport, health and physical education for over 10 years at Universities in the UK.
+Emily Young is foremost a teacher educator, having led undergraduate, postgraduate and professional development programs in sport, health, physical education and mental health for over 12 years at Universities in the UK.

-Emily is always learning through yoga, studying Ashtanga yearly with her teacher Ajay Kumar in Mysore, having trained in Hatha Philosophy in Northern India, studied Buddhism in Nepal and with strong influence from practitioners such as Kathy Cooper, Shannon Gannon and Tara Brach and received training from the likes of Dr Sushil Yogi, Noah Maze, Elena Bower and Leslie Kramanoff .
+Emily is always learning through yoga, studying Ashtanga yearly with her teacher Ajay Kumar in Mysore, having trained in Hatha Philosophy in Northern India, studied Buddhism in Nepal and with strong influence from practitioners such as Kathy Cooper, Shannon Gannon, Tara Brach and more recently Raphan Kebe (space and flow yoga) she has received training from the likes of Dr Sushil Yogi, Noah Maze, Elena Bower and Leslie Kramanoff.

-Emily holds a plethora of lifestyle and physical activity qualifications and national governing body awards, she is a CHEK holistic lifestyle coach, holds a MSc in Sport and Exercise Science and an MPhil in Philosophy of Education.
-She is a Senior Lecturer in Health and Well-being Education at Edge Hill University in the UK and has embarked on her PhD studies , hoping to shed some more light and evoke discussion around happiness, education, teacher wellbeing and, well, sharing some of why we yoga teachers feel such love and contentment with teachers and leaders in formal education settings.
+Emily holds a plethora of lifestyle and physical activity qualifications and national governing body awards, she is a CHEK holistic lifestyle coach, Mental Health First aid Trainer, holds a MSc in Sport and Exercise Science and an MPhil in Philosophy of Education.
+She is a Senior Lecturer in Health and Well-being Education at Edge Hill University in the UK, and has embarked on her PhD studies in Psychology, hoping to shed some more light and evoke discussion around happiness, education, teacher wellbeing and, well, sharing some of why we yoga teachers feel such love and contentment with teachers and leaders in formal education settings.

 Adrienne Le Coure

 Grown and nurtured in the hills of Montana, Adrienne is a 500 hour Yoga Alliance certified yoga teacher.
 Her journey with yoga began over a decade ago and since then yoga has inspired revolutionary transformations for her on the physical, mental, and emotional levels.
 Her pursuit of yoga has lead her all over the world, eventually completing an intensive teachers training in northern India.

 She has experience teaching in various capacities, from luxury retreats in Sri Lanka to refugee camps in Greece.
 Most of her experience teaching has been out of the studio and “in the trenches” if you will, serving the sick, elderly, traumatized and vulnerable.